evansmd01/Chesstastic/README.md

 **19 Sep 18** - AI can achieve checkmate

+## Where the dependencies at?

+You may have noticed I'm not pulling in any external dependencies.
+Professionally this is a terrible idea.
+If a library already exists that can do what you need done, don't waste time re-inventing the wheel.
+Developer time is expensive and it's irresponsible to waste it.

+That said, if you want to really learn a new language...
+Don't use libraries.
+Building frameworks and libraries is the best way I've found to learn all the little ins and outs of how to bend the syntax to your will.

+So for this project, I'm limiting myself to the standard library.
+Kotlin makes it easy anyway.

 ## Ideas / Notes / Internal Ramblings of a Madman

 ### Algorithms